 To graduate with a certificate from from Leeward CC, a student must have earned a minimum of twenty percent (20%) of program courses in the certificate/major from Leeward CC.

-Associate in Science Degree Management
+Associate in Science Degree Management 60 or 63 Credits

 This program prepares the student for future managerial positions and provides continuing education for current managers.

 First Semester Course Requirements